NicoDupont/BbqDuino/README.md

 ## Arduino BbqDuino

 Author : Nicolas Dupont
-Last Update : 14/04/2018
+Last Update : 14/01/2019
 Current state : **Prototype finished**

 The goal is to read, store and display the temperature of a barbecue/grill to follow the cooking.
-I hope it will be a very good friend for cooking sessions on my barbecue.
+I hope it will be a very good friend for cooking sessions on my gaz barbecue.

 **To do List for final v1 ! :**